INFO490/assignments/hw6/hw6.markdown

 #### Creating a new SQL database

 Your first task is to create a new SQLite database from the Illinois census file.
-Although _sqlite_ can import CSV files, some pre-processing is still necessary.
-We will use the columns "SERIALNO", "SPORDER", "AGEP", "WKHP", and "PINCP".
+Although _SQLite_ can import CSV files, some pre-processing is still necessary.
+We will use the columns "SERIALNO", "SPORDER", "AGEP", "WKHP", and "PINCP" in _ss12pil.csv_.
 Most of these should be familar to you.
-"SERIALNO" is a unique serial number that identifies each household and "SPORDER" is an identifier that distinguishes each person in the household.
+"SERIALNO" is a unique serial number that identifies each household, and "SPORDER" is an identifier that distinguishes each person in the household.
 Thus, when we combine these two numbers, we have a unique identifier for every person.
-This combination will serve as PRIMARY KEY in SQLite.
+We will sue this combination will as the PRIMARY KEY in SQLite.
 Let's extract these columns and make a CSV file that can easily be imported by SQLite:

-    $ sed 1d ss12pil.csv | awk -F, '{if($73 == ""){$73 = 0};print $2$3 "," $8 "," $73 "," $104}' > ss12pil_sql.csv
+    $ sed 1d ss12pil.csv | awk -F, '{if($73 == ""){$73 = 0}; if($104 == ""){$104 = 0}; print $2$3 "," $8 "," $73 "," $104}' > ss12pil_sql.csv

 Now, in your SQL script, the first thing you should do is

-- CREATE a new table named _myCensus_ with four columns.
+- CREATE a new table named _myCensus_ with four columns, *id* (PRIMARY KEY), *age*, *hours_worked*, and *income*.

 All columns are integers, and the first column should be PRIMARY KEY.

-Next, since _ss12pil.csv_ is still a CSV file, we have to tell SQLite that the file is separated by commans:
+Next, since *ss12pil_sql.csv* is still a CSV file, we have to tell *SQLite* that the file is separated by commans:

     sqlite> .separator ,
     sqlite> .import ss12pil_sql.csv myCensus

 Note that you have to create a new table __before__ importing a CSV file.
-Above commands imports the CSV file into the _mycensus_ table.
+Above commands import the CSV file into a table named *myCensus*.

 #### Joining two databases

-Grab the CSV file:
+Grab the CSV file: [ss12pil_favorite_number.csv](https://github.com/INFO490/assignments/blob/master/hw6/ss12pil_favorite_number.csv)

 You have just finished creating an SQL database from the CSV file, but someone comes along and hands you another CSV file, *ss12pil_favorite_number.csv*.
-This file was created by going around and asking each person in the _ss12pil.csv_ file what his or her favorite single-digit number is.
-Note that the rows of the two files are not in the same order, i.e.
+This file was created by going around and asking each person in the *ss12pil.csv* file what his or her favorite single-digit number is.
+Note it is not in the same order as the original census file, i.e.

     $ head -3 ss12pil_sql.csv
     3801,50,0,000121000